“..The Dokdo Region’s Economic Situation the Early 20th Century and Now..”

 Japan’s Shimane Prefecture does have a point.
 Japan did have unrestricted access to the waters of the East Sea (Sea of Japan) around the time Japan annexed Liancourt Rocks.
 However, historical records show how Japan secured control over these waters and explain why their claims are antiquated.
 Two treaties from the Meiji Era, The Ganghwa Treaty of 1876 and an amended 1905 Japan Korea Agreement reveal how Japan came to “acquire” the right to voyage into Ulleungdo’s and Korean’s territorial waters.

-The Gangwha Treaty (link) was Japan’s “foot in the door” and would pave the way for Japanese inroads toward the annexation of the entire Korean peninsula.
+The Gangwha Treaty was Japan’s “foot in the door” and would pave the way for Japanese inroads toward the annexation of the entire Korean peninsula.
 Japan managed to secure access to Korean waters through her version of gunboat diplomacy and threats of military invasion if denied these rights.
 Articles 6 and 7 from the 1876 Ganghwa Treaty allowed Japanese naval and commercial vessels to survey Korean waters at will.
 It also gave Japanese ships the right to travel to Korean coastal areas and ports.

 Above left: Shimane Prefecture’s brochure insists they have “their sea” returned to them.
 Above center and right: The 1876 Ganghwa Treaty opened Korea’s surrounding sea and coastal waters to Japanese naval and commercial ships.
-Japan “aquired” these voyaging rights under the threat of military invasion.
+Japan “acquired” these voyaging rights under the threat of military invasion.

 Decades later we can see the original records of recently concluded Japan Korea Agreement.
 These were also a result of threats and coercion made against Korea during Japan’s military occupation of Seoul at the onset of the Russo-Japanese War of 1904-1905. (link) This treaty was signed as Japanese troops occupied strategic areas of Korea.
-It was just months after the Japanese had annesed Dokdo and defeated the Russians in the Battle of Tsushima.
+It was just months after the Japanese had annexed Dokdo and defeated the Russians in the Battle of Tsushima.
 This agreement also reaffirmed that Japanese vessels could voyage freely in Korean coastal and inland waters.

 Above images from U.S. Foreign Affairs Records recording Japan’s right to freely voyage into Korean coastal and inland waters in August 1905.